Moving From New York to Florida: Movers, Costs, and Benefits

 • It’s cheaper.
 Come on, this should be enough to convince you.
 Everything in New York is expensive, especially if you’re living in the city.
 On the other hand, you can live in Florida and see what it’s like to not throw 40% of your income at rent.

 • There’s these things called “beaches”: Florida beaches are something else.
 This isn’t Atlantic City, this is Miami Vice.
-Great weather, great water, and in some places, there’s even great waves.
+Great weather, great water, and in some places, there are even great waves.
 What a difference.

 • There’s plenty of work: New York likes to pretend its the center of the universe, but it’s not the only place you can score a high-paying job.
 Florida has a lot to offer, from finance to tourism to tech.
 You’ll also be able to keep more of what you earn.

 • There’s still city life: Florida has its share of big cities.
 Miami’s number one, but you can still find some action in Tampa, Tallahassee, and Jacksonville.
-Just keep in mind, once you’re in Florida, the more north you go, the more “southern” it gets…
+Just keep in mind, once you’re in Florida, the north you go, the more “southern” it gets…

 • The politics are… well, speaking of the south, the politics are pretty different in Florida.
 It’s not DEEP RED like Alabama or something, but it’s certainly not the “hey, let’s give homeless people free drugs” deep blue of New York.